 Help your student become aware of safety on and off campus.
 Sending your student off to college can be a scary experience.
 Therefore, the more you and your student are informed about the University’s safety guidelines; it will make this experience less stressful for both of you.
 You and your student should be aware of safety issues and precautions on and off campus.
 Use this tip to discuss the responsibilities that come along with gaining independence.
 In addition, we strongly encourage you and your student to sign up for Tiger Text to stay informed of any inclement weather or safety concerns.

 Get Involved.
 Although many view college as a time for parents to take-it-easy, there are numerous opportunities to get involved and stay connected to your student.
-Utilize the resources offered by Parent Services such as monthly e-newsletters, parent chats, and other activities.
+Utilize the resources offered by Parent & Family Services such as e-newsletters, Parent & Family Weekend, and other activities.
 Also, consider contributing to your student’s University foundation (we know that you already pay for tuition, but donations go a long way in providing more opportunities for your student and you.
 We even have a Parent Fund you can donate to.)
-Also, stay up-to-date with the happenings at the University by visiting the website regularly, attending on campus events, and reaching out to other parents.
+Also, stay up-to-date with the happenings at the University by visiting the website regularly, attending on-campus events, and reaching out to other parents.
 Getting involved is the best way to stay connected and “in the know” with your child and other parents who are going through this experience.

 Although these tips are not fully inclusive of everything you will experience in your student’s first year, they will help you and your student have a smooth transition into college life.